Ona Munson: 1941–1955: Later years

-She subsequently appeared as Chinese casino owner of dubious repute, Mother Gin Sling, in Josef von Sternberg's film The Shanghai Gesture (1941), in which she was "unrecognizable", presumably due to the ‘yellowface’ make-up created for her character and others for the film.
-During production, it was publicized that Munson had planned to marry Federal Housing agent Stewart McDonald.
-Though the couple ultimately did not marry, they remained romantically involved through 1942.
-Her last film was The Red House, released in 1947.
+In 1941, Munson portrayed a Chinese casino owner of dubious repute, Mother Gin Sling, in Josef von Sternberg's film The Shanghai Gesture (1941), in which she was "unrecognizable" due to the ‘yellowface’ make-up created for her character and others for the film.
+Bosley Crowther of The New York Times wrote in his review of the film that Munson "looks like an alabaster statue and acts like a gunman's moll."